05th Nov 2023

-Here is our Sunday series picks (and one film) to binge if you're looking for something to watch, but don't want to scroll.
+Here are our Sunday Netflix picks to binge if you're looking for something to watch, but don't want to scroll.

-There are echoes of Steven Soderbergh’s Oscar-winning 2000 film Erin Brockovich in his newest film just for Netflix, that of an unlikely and underestimated woman (in this case, the great Meryl Streep) who attempts to take on and bring down an insurance fraud scheme.
-Based on Jake Bernstein’s book Secrecy World: Inside the Panama Papers Investigation of Illicit Money Networks and the Global Elite, The Laundromat stars Meryl Streep as a widow who investigates a massive insurance-fraud scheme that’s benefiting a network of super-rich people around the world.
+There are echoes of Steven Soderbergh’s Oscar-winning 2000 film Erin Brockovich in The Laundromat, a movie about an unlikely and underestimated woman (in this case, the great Meryl Streep) who attempts to take on and bring down an insurance fraud scheme.
+Based on Jake Bernstein’s book Secrecy World: Inside the Panama Papers Investigation of Illicit Money Networks and the Global Elite, Streep stars as a widow who investigates a massive insurance fraud scheme that’s benefiting a network of super-rich people around the world.
 With a supporting cast that includes Gary Oldman, Antonio Banderas and Sharon Stone, you just know you’re in for a treat.